-The Disney Park Pass Reservation System was implemented recently due to the current health restrictions and helps Disney manage the crowds and keeps them from exceeding the new capacity limits.
+The Disney Park Pass Reservation System was implemented a few years ago due to the health restrictions and it helps Disney manage the crowds and keeps them from exceeding the new capacity limits.

 Park reservations can be made on the Disney World website, but again, you’ll need to have a valid park admission before making a park reservation.

 Read our post on How to Make Disney World Park Reservations for a detailed walkthrough on the new system.